tinwer-group/mahtanar/README.md

 - Switched to hex buffer instead of bi-direcitonal levelshifter to work around issue with 499Ω resistor.
 - Added power and status LEDs.
 - Issue: Forgot to update version number on PCB silkscreen.
 - Issue: Learned that while wall-units have 5v pullup resistors on their CN105 ports, that some (most?) air handlers do not.
-This board design only included pullups for the TX lines, so it has issues receiving messages from air handlers.
-Solution is to manually install a 5v pullup resistor on the Heatpump TX line.
+This board design only included pullups for the Mahtanar->HP lines, so it has issues receiving messages from air handlers.
+Solution is to manually install a 5v pullup resistor on the HP->Mahtanar line.

 ### v1.4b
-- Added pullups to the UART RX lines for the heat pump and thermostat.
+- Added pullups to the HP->Mahtanar, and Thermostat->Mahtanar lines.
 - Fixed silkscreen to actually say `v1.4b`
 <img src="https://github.com/user-attachments/assets/e18f191f-88c1-42a3-9810-bfab0cf08eda" height="180"/>
 <img src="https://github.com/user-attachments/assets/e74af5bd-6042-4602-8a9c-39e734ce17b1" height="180"/>